How to build a website that converts customers

 Instead of getting too technical, write in a way that addresses common questions or problems your customers might have.

-For example, if you sell handmade candles, instead of just listing ingredients, you could highlight their soothing scents and long burn time, which are benefits your customers will care about.
+For example, if you sell handmade candles, instead of just listing ingredients, you could highlight their soothing scents and long burn time, which are key benefits your customers will care about.

 Highlight key features